gitmusical/notating-twinkle/README.md

 # notating-twinkle
-GitHub pages site for midi and images
+GitHub pages site for MIDI and images